 For your convenience, here is an index to the four podcasts that we are featuring:

 Aired August 4, 2020.
 Listen to the full show here.

 Andy Wang: This is episode 153 with CEO of Saber Pension and Actuarial Services, Brent Henningson.
 Welcome to Inspired Money.
 My name is Andy Wang, a Managing Partner at Runnymede Capital Management.
 Each week, we bring you an interesting person to help you get inspired, shift your perspectives on money and achieve incredible things.
 From making it to giving it away, Inspired Money means making a difference, creating something bigger than oneself, and maybe, just maybe, making the world a better place.
 Thank you for joining me.

 Andy Wang: In this episode, we’re talking about a specific retirement plan: the defined benefit plan.
 This topic applies to business owners, entrepreneurs, and solopreneurs.
 If this isn’t you, I hope that you’ll still find this episode interesting.
 There are not that many ways to reduce your taxable income and accelerate retirement savings, so it’s good to arm yourself with this knowledge.
 Perhaps you’ll be able to help a friend or your family.
 We’re talking with Brent Henningson, CEO of Saber Pension and Actuarial Services.
 He specializes in defined benefit plans or DB plans.
-In this episode, you’ll learn if your income allows for it, how to save up to $3 million in retirement savings, the differences between a 401(k) retirement plan and a defined benefit plan, and the professionals needed to set up and maintain a DB plan.
+In this episode, you’ll learn if your income allows for it, how to save up to $3 million in retirement savings ($3.4 million now), the differences between a 401(k) retirement plan and a defined benefit plan, and the professionals needed to set up and maintain a DB plan.
 Now, let’s get inspired with Brent Henningson.

 Andy Wang: Brent, welcome to Inspired Money.
 I’m so excited to have you on the show.